EgorSozonov/Blog/README.md

 # Blog
 A simple CMS for an online blog

-## Instructions
+### Deploying

-To build, write the production config into config/application.conf (yes, apparently Ktor can't find .conf files at runtime), run the "build" task, restore the dev config the .conf file, and then deploy the _bin/distributions/....tar file to the server.
+To build, write the production config into config/application.conf (yes, apparently Ktor can't find .conf files at runtime), run the "build" task, restore the dev config in the application.conf file, and then deploy the _bin/distributions/ folder to the server.

+### Usage

-It has two ingestion folders: for core (global) stuff and for documents.
-Before first run, copy contents of the "web" folder from the repo into the Constant.ingestCoreSubfolder, and add the subfolder "images" into it, with image and "404.png".
+It has two ingestion folders: _ingestCore for core (global) stuff and _ingest for content.
+Before first run, copy the contents of the "web" folder from the repo into the _ingestCore, and add the subfolder "images" into it, with an image "404.png" for 404 pages.

 A document must be an HTML file with all styles internal in the <head> tag, and all scripts must be external references of type="module".
 These references may either be to adjacent files